Kankakee Nursing Home Sexual Abuse Lawyers

 Possible Actions You Can Take

 If convicted, the abuser could spend years behind bars.
 However, some otherwise respectable members of society sometimes get off lightly.
 This is why it’s so important to gather enough evidence to paint a picture judges would have a difficult time sweeping aside as trivial.
+The party responsible for the abuse needs to be held accountable.
+This type of behavior should not be tolerated, and by quickly and effectively building your case, Spiros Law, P.C. can help protect your loved one’s legal rights.

 Whether you pursue criminal charges or not, you may also pursue a civil case against the nursing home.
 Even if the person who committed the act is within your family, if the nursing home knew about the incident and did not take appropriate action, it may become liable.
+You are allowed to pursue all legal options in defending your loved one’s legal rights.

 Unlike other personal injury cases, courts tend to focus primarily on non-economic damages.
 Here are some of the items you might receive compensation for: